henriknero/arduino_hacking/README.md

   - The Z-pointer(Reg-31, Reg-30) is used to address the flash when doing SPM(Store Program Memory) commands.
 * How does arduino lock flash after boot?
 * How does arduino know that flash should be reprogrammed?
+* How to burn bootloader using avrdude?
+* How to compile bootloader?

 ## Debugging atmega328